typedb/typedb/docs/pages/docs/7-java-library/core-api.md

 tx.abort();
 ```

-{% include note.html content="When using the in-memory knowledge base, mutations to the knowledge base are performed directly." %}
+{% include note.html content="When using the in-memory knowledge graph, mutations to the knowledge graph are performed directly." %}

 ## Loading Data